Swara Samrat festival

 Swara Samrat festival (also known as SSF) is a four-day annual festival of Indian classical music and dance held during the winters in Kolkata, India.
 This festival is the brainchild of Sarod maestro Padmashri Pandit Tejendra Narayan Majumdar, his vocalist wife, Manasi Majumder and their Sarod player-son Indrayuddh Majumder.
 The festival is dedicated to Swara Samrat Ustad Ali Akbar Khan.
-Indian Classical Music and Dance Legends such as Pandit Shivkumar Sharma, Pandit Birju Maharaj, Pandit Hari Prasad Chaurasia,Legendary tabla player of Banares Gharana Pandit Kumar Bose,Pandit Jasraj, Ustad Zakir Hussain, Ustad Aashish Khan, Dr. Girija Devi, Begum Parveen Sultana, Pandit Swapan Chaudhuri, Guru Karaikudi Mani, Ustad Rashid Khan, Shankar Mahadevan, Pandit Budhaditya Mukherjee, Pandit Ulhas Kashalkar, Pandit Venkatesh Kumar, Pandit Ajoy Chakraborty, Pandit Anindo Chatterjee, Pandit Sanjay Mukherjee, Ustad Shahid Parvez, Ustad Shujaat Khan, Padmashri Pandit Tejendra Narayan Majumdar, Pandit Kushal Das, Pandit Rajendra Gangani, Guru Sujata Mohapatra, Pandit Subhankar Banerjee, Pandit Yogesh Samsi, Pandit Bickram Ghosh, Pandit Tanmoy Bose and Kaushiki Chakraborty are some of the artists who have previously performed in this festival.
+Indian Classical Music and Dance Legends such as Pandit Shivkumar Sharma, Pandit Jayanta Bose, Pandit Birju Maharaj, Pandit Hari Prasad Chaurasia, Legendary tabla player of Banares Gharana Pandit Kumar Bose, Pandit Jasraj, Ustad Zakir Hussain, Ustad Aashish Khan, Dr. Girija Devi, Begum Parveen Sultana, Pandit Swapan Chaudhuri, Guru Karaikudi Mani, Ustad Rashid Khan, Shankar Mahadevan, Pandit Budhaditya Mukherjee, Pandit Ulhas Kashalkar, Pandit Venkatesh Kumar, Pandit Ajoy Chakraborty, Pandit Anindo Chatterjee, Pandit Sanjay Mukherjee, Ustad Shahid Parvez, Ustad Shujaat Khan, Padmashri Pandit Tejendra Narayan Majumdar, Pandit Kushal Das, Pandit Rajendra Gangani, Guru Sujata Mohapatra, Pandit Subhankar Banerjee, Pandit Yogesh Samsi, Pandit Bickram Ghosh, Pandit Tanmoy Bose and Kaushiki Chakraborty are some of the artists who have previously performed in this festival.

 Background

 The festival was initially planned as an event to commemorate the 90th birth anniversary of Ali Akbar Khan (left), but after the death of Pandit Ravi Shankar the organizers decided to dedicate it to Ravi Shankar (right) too.

-Swara Samrat festival started as a two-day festival of Indian classical music and dance on 5-6 January 2013, featuring Indian classical musicians and dancers before a 3500-plus audience each day at Nazrul Manch, Kolkata.
+Swara Samrat festival started as a two-day festival of Indian classical music and dance on 5–6 January 2013, featuring Indian classical musicians and dancers before a 3500-plus audience each day at Nazrul Manch, Kolkata.
 The festival was initially planned to celebrate the 90th Birth Year of Swara Samrat Ustad Ali Akbar Khan (1922-2009).
 Bharat Ratna Pandit Ravi Shankar supported the event, but died 11 December 2012, just a month before the festival.
 After Ratna's death, Shree Ranjani Foundation Trust decided to dedicate this festival to the Sitar legend too.
 The Majumdars called this festival a dedication to "The Immortal Duo – Swara Samrat Ali Akbar Khan and Bharat Ratna Ravi Shankar".
 Both of them had learnt from the same guru and had performed duet concerts across the globe.
 The full house, performers and sponsors were overwhelmed by this grand gesture.
 Shree Ranjani Foundation Trust decided to continue the festival, which is now held every winter.

 Tejendra Narayan has really worked hard to put this concert together.
 I have heard no one came forward to help him out, which is unfortunate.
 But such an effort will always be remembered.